|

 Hair benefits

-However, sweat is not so great for your hair, containing lactic acid that can damage the hair when in contact with the keratin found in the hair, so remember to wash your hair after exercise.
+However, sweat is not great for your hair, as it contains lactic acid that can damage the hair when it comes into contact with the keratin found in the hair.
+So, remember to wash your hair after exercise.

 Excessive Sweating

-If you are concerned and feel that you might have excessive sweating, you might be suffering from hyperhidrosis.
+If you are concerned and believe you may be experiencing excessive sweating, you may have hyperhidrosis.

 Many people do not seek out help or don’t actually know that they suffer from hyperhidrosis, as they do not know that it is a condition that can be treated with options that can provide some relief from excessive sweating.

-Hyperhidrosis mainly occurs in the face, hands, feet, underarm and heads.
-The symptoms can include excessive sweating for over 6 months with no apparent cause, even sweat on both sides of the body, excessive sweating at least once a week, sweating which interferes with daily activities, and also sweating in your sleep.
+The symptoms can include excessive sweating for over six months with no apparent cause, sweating on both sides of the body, sweating at least once a week, sweating that interferes with daily activities, and sweating during sleep.

-Luckily, your doctor will be able to offer several treatment options to deal with excessive sweating, such as a specialized antiperspirant like this one, iontophoresis (a device that delivers low-level electric currents to temporarily block sweat glands), anticholinergic drugs which can provide relief for generalized sweating, botox which blocks nerves which stimulate sweat glands, and surgery which removes sweat glands in the armpits.
+Luckily, your doctor will be able to offer several treatment options to deal with excessive sweating, such as a specialized antiperspirant like this one, Iontophoresis (a device that delivers low-level electric currents to temporarily block sweat glands), anticholinergic drugs which can provide relief for generalized sweating, Botox which blocks nerves that stimulate sweat glands, and surgery which removes sweat glands in the armpits.

-Your first step is to identify if you have the symptoms of hyperhidrosis, and then book a visit to your doctor to see how they might help you deal with it going forward!
+Your first step is to identify if you have the symptoms of hyperhidrosis, and then book a visit to your doctor to see how they can help you manage it going forward.

 Related Questions